binerogroup/documentation/_sources/compute/windows-instances.rst.txt

 - You will be prompted to select a password.

-You are now able to login using your new password via an RDP client using for instance a :doc:`floating IP </networking/floating-ips>`.
+You are now able to login using your new password via an RDP client using for example a :doc:`floating IP </networking/floating-ips>`.

-Don't forget that you may need to add a :doc:`security group </networking/router/security-groups/index>` for RDP access.
+Don't forget that you may need to add a :doc:`security group </networking/security-groups/index>` for RDP access.

 OpenStack Horizon